JackAubrey/functional-programming/README_20_Java_Generics.md

 ## Java Generics
 **What are Generics?** Generics are mechanism for type checking at compile time.
 **Why we should use?** In application there may occur any compile time error while writing the code.

 Using Generics we can reuse the code.
 **NOTE: Generics are not available for static attributes.
 This is because only single instance can be inferred with the appropriated type.**
 We can make also an interface Generic and extends or implement it.

+**See examples on "courses.basics_strong.generics.section26" package and sub packages.**

 ### Subclassing
 At the same time, we can extend a generic class and implement a generic interface which is extending another generic.